blockades/mmt-guides/bitcoin-beginner.md

       2. enter some test details (you need to enter the pass twice, you can click the eye to reveal the passwords). click `[ OK ]`
       ![](./assets/keepass-test-entry.jpg)
     - Get the password out:
-      1. right click on the new entry and copy the password. paste that password somewhere else to prove your password is in there ok
+      - right click on the new entry and copy the password. paste that password somewhere else to prove your password is in there ok
       - e.g. mine comes out "bumble dumble test pass", so it's worked!
       ![](./assets/keepass-test-entry-copy.jpg)

 5. Prove you can close everything and then retreive the password again
     - This is to force you to use your master password, and prove to yourself that you know how to do all this.
     - Close KeePass
-    - Open Keepass (and enter your master password to unlock it and get in)
+    - Open KeePass (and enter your master password to unlock it and get in)
     - Check you can still see that test password (e.g. copy it out)

 If you've got this all sorted, you're now ready to save your bitcoin passwords super securely!